 Eriospermum cooperi Baker is a summer rainfall species found in rocky grassland and open scrub from the Eastern Cape, South Africa to Zimbabwe.
 It has a solitary erect leaf and white to pale green flowers and grows to 60 cm.
 The outer tepals are sometimes reddish brown.
 Photos from Alessandro Marinello.

 Eriospermum corymbosum Baker is a species found in many places in southern Africa (South Africa, Namibia, Botswana).
 In South Africa it is found in arid areas of the Karoo, Eastern Cape, and the Free State in a variety of habitats.
 It has a small spherical tuber that is crowned with a dense ring of fine brown fibers, a solitary heart-shaped leaf (3.5 by 2 cm) usually appearing after flowering, and a dense raceme of 6 to 30 pale to bright yellow flowers with a greenish-brown keel.
 This is a very tiny plant as shown in the pictures taken below in the rain on a rocky outcrop in Andriesberg, Eastern Cape, South Africa, early January 2010.
 There is a one rand coin to give an idea of how tiny this plant is.
 We saw a lot of leaves, but only managed to find one plant in bud and none with seed.
 The first four photos were taken by Bob Rutemoeller.
-The last photo from iNaturalist was taken by cliffdorse in the Free State in December and shared under a CC BY-NC license.
+The last two photos from iNaturalist were taken by cliffdorse in the Free State in December and shared under a CC BY-NC license.

 Eriospermum crispum P.L.Perry is a rare species found in loamy gravely soils in the Eastern Little Karoo.
 Plants grow to 35 cm and flower in autumn (March to April).
 The single erect sword-shaped, leathery leaf has wavy margins and is produced in winter.
 The flowers are creamy white, star-shaped with a dull green line on the petals and carried on a short stalk in a dense bunch at the top and have a strong carnation scent.
 Photos and some text from the book Plants of the Klein Karoo courtesy of Jan and Anne Lise Schutte-Vlok.